lhoogenraad/cosc349Assignment1/README.txt

 the two website config files display.conf and upload.conf define the directories to find the php pages to display to the user.
 The sql file dbsetup.sql defines the database schema and inserts some data into said database

+-----     Webpage layout      -----
+The webserver VM's serve webpages found in the www/ subdirectories.
+The display VM serves the index.php webpage in www/display/ directory.
+The upload VM serves the upload.php page in the www/upload/ directory.
+The CSS files in both directories define the look of their respective .php pages.

+In the www/upload directory there is also a php script called uploadToDB.php which is required due to how submitting HTML forms works.
+Essentially when the user correctly fills out the form info on upload.php, the user is redirected to http://127.0.0.1:8090/uploadToDB.php where the data is pulled from the form, put into a prepared statement and then is executed and the data is uploaded to the mysql server.

+At the very bottom of uploadToDB.php, there is a function call to redirect the user to the index page, as it's pretty awful practice to leave the user on the empty page meant for handling a form submission.